 Below: An example of an older tree that was allowed to grow without restrictions.

-Notes: Eloise Butler introduced the tree to the Garden in 1909 with plants provided by the Park Board Nursery which grew them at that time.
+Notes: Eloise Butler introduced Redbud to the Garden in 1909 with plants provided by the Park Board Nursery which grew them at that time.
 Eastern Rosebud is not native to Minnesota.
 Martha Crone planted the tree four times in 1948, '50, '54, and '56.
-In North America it is found in the eastern half of the U.S. from Nebraska south to Texas then east to the coast, excluding only Minnesota the New England.
+In North America it is found in the eastern half of the U.S. from Nebraska south to Texas then east to the coast, excluding only Minnesota and New England.
 In Canada it is known in Ontario.
 Cary George replanted the species in 1989 after the surviving tree in the Garden died from the drought of 1988.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.